krishnajha99/CMPE_Template/Documentation/Agile Core Values/Feedback.md

 Highest business value features are delivered first to the customer by development teams through the use of early and frequent feedback.

 **Updates from week 1**

-* Based on feedback, the development team decided to have the weekly Stand-up meeting to discuss about the updates and issues of the project.

-* One of the team members suggested to use Jira or rally.
-The team agreed to the suggestion and decided to try rally or Jira for the upcoming week.